Sohail0707/1-node-farm/README.md

 ### Syntax-Routing

-const NAME_OF_THE_VARIATION = req.THE_NAME_INITIALISED_FOR_url;
+const NAME_OF_THE_VARIATION = req.THE_NAME_INITIALISED_FOR_url;<br/>
 The url is look like — IP:PORT/NAME_OF_THE_VARIATION (127.0.0.1:8000/Overview);

-We can also secify a status code for a specific routing.
+We can also secify a status code for a specific routing.<br/>
 For example we can specify a status code 404, if the url is invalid. res.writeHead(404);

 ## HTTP HEADER

-httpheader is set of information that derfines the type of content we are sending to the browser as a respnse.
+http header is set of information that derfines the type of content we are sending to the browser as a respnse.
 There are many headers.
 But we can also specify our own header.

 ### Syntax-Header